Homepage

 With 300-plus days of sunshine, endless golden beaches and a smorgasbord of thrilling attractions, Rhodes is one of Greece’s most loved holiday destinations.

-From splashing about in one of Greece’s largest waterparks, chilling with the winged inhabitants of the unique Butterfly Valley or lingering in a string of traditional tavernas, this dazzling Dodecanese Island is a real all-rounder with something to suit every taste.
+From splashing about in one of Greece’s largest waterparks to chilling with the winged inhabitants of the unique Butterfly Valley and lingering in a string of traditional tavernas, this dazzling Dodecanese island is a real all-rounder with something to suit every taste.

-With its massive medieval walls enclosing a labyrinth of cobbled alleys and the Palace of the Grand Master, Rhodes’ UNESCO World Heritage-listed old town is like a time capsule.
+With its massive medieval walls enclosing a labyrinth of cobbled alleys and the Palace of the Grand Master, Rhodes’s old town is like a time capsule.

-Dive deep into the tangle of streets to discover mosques, synagogues, cafes and shops on a private tour with knowledgeable guide Dimitris, then stroll along the ramparts marvelling at views of the old town’s domes and minarets spread out below.
+Dive deep into the tangle of UNESCO-listed streets to discover mosques, synagogues, cafés and shops on a private tour with knowledgeable guide Dimitris, then stroll along the ramparts marvelling at views of the old town’s domes and minarets spread out below.

 • Bed & breakfast